-A recent study combined particle size tracking, mockness tows, and acoustic data, collected at one site, with trap measurements from nearby locations, from in literature, to explore zooplankton transport in the Eastern Tropical North Atlantic, a weak (hypoxic rather than fully anoxic, and X m thick) OMZ (Kiko et al. 2020).The authors found a particle maximum in the mesopelegic and contended that this feature suggests transport by zooplankton, and mortality of migrating zooplankton.
-The authors suggested that in more anoxic and larger OMZs, such as the ETNP or OMZs in the future, there might be less active transport into the mesopelegic than seen at their site, since migratory organisms would presumably not migrate as deeply into the water and would be less active in true OMZs.
+A recent study combined particle size tracking, mockness tows, and acoustic data, collected at one site, with trap measurements from nearby locations, from in literature, to explore zooplankton transport in the Eastern Tropical North Atlantic, a weak (hypoxic rather than fully anoxic) OMZ (Kiko et al. 2020).The authors found a particle maximum in the mesopelegic and contended that this feature suggests transport by zooplankton, and mortality of migrating zooplankton.
+The authors suggested that in more anoxic and larger OMZs, such as the modern day ETNP, and in particularOMZs in the future, there might be less active transport into the mesopelegic than seen at their site, since migratory organisms would presumably not migrate as deeply into the water and would be less active in true OMZs.
+In this manuscript we provide data from such a truly hypoxic region.

 A recent modeling study posed three hypotheses, each with a prediction about particle size distributions (Weber and Bianchi 2020).
-These were: (HWB1) All particles in OMZs remineralize more slowly than in oxic water, regardless of their size.
-(HWB2) There is less disaggregation by zooplankton in OMZs than elsewhere.
-(HWB3) Large partices remineralize more slowly in OMZs, but smaller ones do not.
-This last hypothesis was indicated by a model that suggested that large particles are diffusion limited and that their cores could become both Nitrate + Nitrite limited and Oxygen limited.
-In that case the less efficient sulfur oxydation process would dominate on particles (Bianchi et al. 2018).
+These were: HWB1: All particles in OMZs remineralize more slowly than in oxic water, regardless of their size.
+HWB2: There is less disaggregation by zooplankton in OMZs than elsewhere.
+HWB3: Large particles remineralize more slowly in OMZs, but smaller ones do not.
+This last hypothesis was indicated by model results that suggested that large particles are diffusion limited.
+Therefore microbial metabolism in their cores could be limited Nitrate, Nitrite and Oxygen limited.
+In that case less efficient sulfur oxydation process would dominate (Bianchi et al. 2018).
 The authors proposed that the processes undelying each hypothesis would have signature effects on particle size distribution in the core of the ETNP.
-Slower attenuation of all particles, was predicted to result in an increase in the abundance of small particles, while the other two models, would result in a decrease in small particle abundance as small particles were either not replaced by breakdown of large particles (Model 2) or as those particles were broken down more quickly than larger particles (Model 3).
+The model with slow attenuation of all particles predicted an increase in the abundance of small particles, while the other two models, predectied a decrease in small particle abundance as small particles were either not replaced by disaggregaton of large particles (Model 2) or as those particles remineralied more quickly than larger particles (Model 3).
 However, the authors were not able to support any hypothesis at the exclusion of the others because they did not have the necessary data about particle size.
 In this manuscript we present data that can test these three hypotheses.

-Additionally, combined measurements of particle numbers, flux and migration of plankton, while avalable in the hypoxic ETNA (Kiko et al. 2020) (Kiko), have not been made in a fully anoxic region.
+Additionally, combined measurements of particle numbers, flux and migration of plankton, while avalable in the hypoxic ETNA (Kiko et al. 2020), have not been made in a fully anoxic region.
 Indeed the ETNA study used trap data from earlier studies.
 Thus while UVP and traps have been sampled together (Guidi et al. 2008), combined trap and UVP measurments have not been taken together previously in an OMZ.
-Most OMZ are in the oligotrophic ocean, where productivity is low (Fuchsman et al. 2019; Pennington et al. 2006).
+Globally, most of the volume of OMZ are below regions of very low surface productivity (Fuchsman et al. 2019; Pennington et al. 2006).
 Meanwhile most flux data has been measured in higher productivity regions of the ETNP (Van Mooy, Keil, and Devol 2002; Hartnett 1998).
-Furthermore the degree to which zooplankton swimming or other processes lead to disaggregation in OMZs and elsewhere in the ocean is unknown.
+Furthermore the degree to which zooplankton swimming or other processes lead to particle disaggregation, both in OMZs and elsewhere in the ocean, is unknown.

-To provide the data to test hypotheses and clear up unknowns about zooplankton particle interactions in oligotrophic OMZs, We collected particle size data at high temporal resolution over the course of a week in an anoxic site typical of the oligotrophic ETNP OMZ, well away from the high productivity zone in the coast.
-We integrate this size data with observed flux measurements, and acoustic data.
-We furthermore quantified, throughout the water column, how changes in size distribution deviate from changes that would be predicted by remineralization and sinking only models.
-Together, our analyses provide more detailed information about the relationship between particle transport and zooplankton in the ETNP OMZ.
+To provide the data to test hypotheses and illuminate zooplankton particle interactions in oligotrophic OMZs, We collected particle size data at high temporal resolution over the course of a week in an anoxic site typical of the oligotrophic ETNP OMZ, well away from the high productivity zone in the coast.
+We integrated this size data with observed flux measurements, and acoustic data.
+We quantified, throughout the water column, how changes in size distribution deviate from changes that would be predicted by remineralization and sinking only models